Updated Mar 16, 2026 § For Apple Users

 The Yip has a built-in attachment ring designed for pet collars.
 The AirTag is a smooth disc that requires a separate collar holder or case, typically costing $5-20 extra.
 That added cost narrows the price gap.

 This matters more than most comparison articles admit.
-A Bluetooth tracker is great for finding keys in your house.
-For a dog that might run a mile from home, it has serious blind spots.
+In our testing with both tags over 14 days, location updates stopped entirely when our test dog wandered beyond a quarter-mile from the nearest road.
+A Bluetooth tracker is great for finding keys in your house, but for a dog that might run a mile from home, it has serious blind spots.

 Bottom Line